Get insider access

 Bar Controls

 The Sonos Ray has some touch-sensitive controls.
 They let you play/pause your music and adjust the volume.
-However, you need to use the Sonos S2 app to access the bar's additional features.
+However, you must use the Sonos S2 app to access the bar's additional features.

 Additional Features